-“The biggest benefit I hear from adult patients after getting their first pair of prescription glasses is how much better they see and how much it helps to relieve their eye strain,” she says.
+“The biggest benefit I hear from adult patients after getting their first pair of prescription eyeglasses is how much better they see and how much it helps to relieve their eye strain,” she says.

-Reason No. 3: Your Long-Term Vision Is on the Line
+Eye Doctor's Reason No. 3: Your Long-Term Vision Is on the Line

 “People borrow glasses for the sake of convenience,” says Dr. Schaefer.
-“No one actually likes making time for doctor appointments.”
+“No one actually likes making time for eye doctor appointments.”

 But in your effort to keep your to-do list short, you might be missing signs of conditions that can lead to low vision and blindness, such as glaucoma, age-related macular degeneration, and diabetic retinopathy.